-Hi-POT TEST:
+HI-POT TEST

 At the installers preference, to assure there are no potential shorts, a Hi-Pot test can be performed on the installation.
 To do this, +12 volts must be applied to the system.
-A jumper wire must be installed to tie the two pins of the "Hi-Pot Test" plug, J1, to turn the system on without the presence of 120 volt power.
-This plug is located on the right side of the EMS Control Module.
-After the initial two-minute start-up delay, the relays on the module should be heard clicking as they pull in.
+Ajumper wire must be installed to tie the two pins of the "Hi-Pot Test" plug, J1, to turn the system ON without the presence of 120 volt power.
+This plug is located on the right side of the EMS Control module.
+The relays on the module should be heard clicking as they pull in.
 On the Display Panel, the LED's should light and the numeric display should read "0".
 The Hi-Pot test should now be conducted in accordance with standard procedures for the tester being used.
 Assuming the system passes, the covers should be taken off and the jumper removed from J1.
 If not, the problem must be corrected before proceeding further.